pmelsted/bifrost/README.md

 ### With colors (pre-alpha)

-As a pre-alpha version, the API might be changing in the future and it might still contain some bugs.
+As a pre-alpha version, the ColoredCDBG API might be unstable and change in the future.

 ```
 #include <bifrost/ColoredCDBG.hpp>